emilsorheim/Moba-Wiki/Read-this-before-analyses.md

 All date variables in the questionnaires are replaced by variables that correspond with the child’s age in days/months/years.  <br><br>
 The generated variable ‘ALDERUTFYLT_Sx’ contains information about when the questionnaire was filled out by the respondent, given by time in days/months/years from the date of birth of the child until filling out the questionnaire.
 This will correspond to the child’s age in days, months or years.  <br>
 #### Questionnaire on paper
-The variable ‘ALDERUTFYLT_Sx’ is calculated from ”Date for filling out the questionnaire” given by the respondant in the questionnaire.  <br><br>
+The variable ‘ALDERUTFYLT_Sx’ is calculated from ”Date for filling out the questionnaire” given by the respondent in the questionnaire.  <br><br>
 Note that for the first (Q1), second (Q2) and third (Q3) mother's questionnaire as well as the first father’s questionnaire (QF), the variable ‘ALDERUTFYLT_Sx’ corresponds to the number of days before the child is born. <br><br>
 Also note that we have observed some evident errors in the variable ”Date for filling out the questionnaire”.
 Some respondents have written their own date of birth, their child’s date of birth or other dates that are not valid.
 This results in errors in the generated variable ‘ALDERUTFYLT_Sx’.
 To control for these errors, we have added two generated variables to the dataset; ‘ALDERUTSENDT_Sx’ and ‘ALDERRETUR_Sx’.
 These variables are calculated in the same way as ‘ALDERUTFYLT_Sx’, but utilize the date the questionnaire was sent and the date we received it.
 These variables may be used for estimation of the child’s age when ‘ALDERUTFYLT_Sx’ is missing or implausible.
 #### Digital Questionnaire
-The variable ‘ALDERUTFYLT_Sx’ is calculated from the date when the questionnaire was submitted online by the respondant.
+The variable ‘ALDERUTFYLT_Sx’ is calculated from the date when the questionnaire was submitted online by the respondent.

 ### Number of responses
 #### Only applies to Questionnaires on paper